Boyle-Lab/Boyle-Lab.github.io/STYLES_AND_ASSETS.md

 - Base type, links, containers, and shared page headers.
 - Desktop navigation and footer appearance.
 - Homepage sections.
-- Research, People, member-profile, Software, Publications, Jobs, News, and Contact components.
+- Research, People, member-profile, Software, Publications, Jobs, Lab Life, and Contact components.
 - Pagination and responsive component rules.

 Add new component styles here using a page or component prefix such as `.research-`, `.member-`, `.publication-`, or `.news-`.
 Avoid generic selectors that could change unrelated pages.